webqit/webflo/README.md

 > The above function will respond on starting the server - `npm start` on your terminal - and visiting http://localhost:3000.
 </details>

 **Funtions that will respond to requests from right within the browser** go into a directory named `client`.
-(For client-side applications (e.g. Single Page Applications), or universal applications.)

 ```js
 /**